 10.1 Room layouts

-This clause details several example room layouts.
+This clause details several example room layouts capturing and rendering room participants in a manner that facilitates a telepresence experience.
 Other configurations are possible.

 In these examples where the multiple capture regions are utilized the boundaries between the regions may be convergent or appear to be parallel.
 These boundaries may have an impact on the apparent gap between renderings of the captures.